Elon Musk Declined To Join Twitter’s Board Of Directors

 He later posted about converting the Twitter SF HQ “to homeless shelter since no one shows up anyway,” an idea that was supported by 91.3% of total votes.

 Reports indicate that Elon Musk cannot own up to 15% of the firm should he become a board member.
-Since he declined to join, New York Focus Managing Editor Peter Sterne asked on Twitter: “Does that mean he can he [sic] buy as much of Twitter's outstanding stock as he wants?”7 Health Care Stocks to Buy Even if the Economy Gets Sick
+Since he declined to join, New York Focus Managing Editor Peter Sterne asked on Twitter: “Does that mean he can he [sic] buy as much of Twitter's outstanding stock as he wants?”7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels

 .